Go Back

 No ratings yet

 A modern twist on the classic Béarnaise, this version incorporates sorrel for a bright, lemony depth.
-Perfect spooned over steak, fish, or chicken for an instant flavor upgrade.
+Spoon it over steak, fish, or chicken for extra richness.

 Prep Time 15 minutes